 Secondly, there’s the MSA’s Competitors’ Yearbook in CD format, otherwise known as the Blue Book – which goes into great detail about the various regulations of the many different motorsport disciplines.
 Lastly, there’s the all important ‘Application for Novice Competition Licence’ form – on the back of which there’s a section for your doctor to fill out during your medical examination.Get your Go Racing pack here

 Your own GP can facilitate the medical for you as a private patient, or you can choose to have the medical done privately, either option is to be paid for.
 To go racing you must pass a medical examination.

-Buy the best you can afford, this is your personal protection as a person you are far more important than a car, so this is an area not to skimp.
+Buy the best you can afford, this is your personal protection and as a person, you are far more important than a car so this is an area not to skimp.
 To go racing YOU MUST HAVE THE FOLLOWING MANDATORY ITEMS:

-Now you have decided to go racing then don’t rush out and buy the first car you see, the best advice is to attend several race meetings, have a good look around the paddock and when you have identified the class you would most like to compete in talk to some of the competitors.
+Now you have decided to go racing, don’t rush out and buy the first car you see.
+The best advice is to attend several race meetings, have a good look around the paddock and when you have identified the class you would most like to compete in talk to some of the competitors.
 Now you are ready to decide on one of the following options:

 Obviously your budget is important, work out how much you want to spend on the car and remember that you will also need to have the budget to actually attend the races so don’t blow it all on the car in the first place.

 MARSHALS TRAINING DAY